Culture of Serbia: Science

+Philosophy

+Dositej Obradović, one of the greatest European enlighteners of the 18th century, writer, educator, and the first Minister of Education of Serbia, is regarded as the first modern Serbian philosopher and a key figure in promoting rationalism.

+In the 19th century, the rationalist thinking was continued by the positivist Svetozar Marković, the leading Serbian socialist thinker who criticized utopian socialism and advocated a realist, materially grounded social analysis, though his thought aligned more with Russian populist revolutionary-democracy than with strict Marxist scientific socialism.

+The most influential Serbian philosopher of the first half of the 20th century was Branislav Petronijević, a metaphysician and logician who developed an original "monadological" system and pluralistic philosophy that attracted attention from Bertrand Russell and Henri Bergson.
+In the interwar and post-war period, several important thinkers emerged within Marxist philosophy, including Mihailo Marković and Gajo Petrović (member of the Praxis School), who developed a humanist, anti-Stalinist interpretation of Marxism.

+Among contemporary Serbian philosophers, the most internationally recognized names are classicist Mihailo Đurić and the religious philosophers, Bishop Nikolaj Velimirović and Justin Popović, whose Orthodox theology continues to have a wide influence.

 Media

 As of 2001, there were 27 daily newspapers and 580 other newspapers published in Serbia.
 Some of them have Internet editions.
 Politika founded in 1904 is the oldest daily newspaper in the Balkans.
 There were also 491 periodical magazines published in Serbia with the Nedeljne informativne novine (NIN) and Vreme amongst the notable ones.
 The state exerts its influence on some daily publications such as Večernje novosti and Politika.

 Television broadcasting started in 1958 with every country in the former Yugoslavia having its own station.
 In Serbia, the state television station was known as RTB and became known as RTS (Radio Television of Serbia) after the breakup of Yugoslavia.
 From the time of Yugoslavia until the Bulldozer Revolution in 2000, the ruling party controlled state broadcasting.
 NATO bombed the headquarters of the RTS station during its 1999 air-strikes against Yugoslavia, claiming it was being used for propaganda purposes.

 There was some private broadcasting with the B92 radio and television station starting in 1989, although it was shut down in 1999 during the hostilities.
 After the fall of Milošević, RTS became known as the "new" RTS as an assertion of independence while B92 commenced broadcasting.
 During 2001, there were 70 television centres in Serbia of which 24 were privately owned.
 In 2003, there was a return to censorship as the government of Zoran Živković temporarily imposed a state of emergency following the assassination of Zoran Djindjic.
 The European Federation of Journalists continues to have concerns over media freedom in the country.